katzur/match-it/README.md

 * Game creator:
     - As a game creator I'd like to create fun and interactive game for the users.
     - As a game creator I'd like to allow the younger users to learn about the geometrical shapes and colors while playing.
-    - As a game creator I want to ensure the page is easy to navigate.
     - As a game creator I want to ensure the game is easy to navigate and play for the users.
     - As a game creator I want to make sure the users enjoy their time using the page, on any device type.
     - As a game creator I want the users to feel the need of coming back to the created page.